mrprofessor/rudra.dev/content/posts/gatsby-overkill-for-a-static-site-generator.md

 4. Lack of dedicated and switchable themes.
 5. The humongous amount of public files.

-> Creating a blog shouldn't have to be so complex.
+&gt; Creating a blog shouldn't have to be so complex.
 A bunch of markdown files and a simple script to convert them into HTML should be enough.

 It's definitely not for people who like a comfortable blogging system like [Wordpress](https://wordpress.org/) or [Jeykill](https://jekyllrb.com/), which can be set up in one afternoon.
 The returns we get for using and understanding such a complex stack is relatively less if you ask me.